ChiChou/vscode-frida/README.md

 ### Shell

 For Android devices, **Open Shell** is simply a wrapper for `adb shell`.

 For iOS it gives a SSH shell.

-There's also a shortcut for copying SSH public key to jailbroken iDevice.

-All the SSH related commands take port 22 as the default port.
-If you are on `chekra1n` jailbreak, please install OpenSSH on your device.
+It requires `fruity-frida` to be installed.

 ## Todo